 It's important to wash your car regularly.
 The outside of your car is exposed to various contaminants that if left to sit on your paint could cause permanent damage that may require costly repairs to fix.
-Every day, bird-droppings, overspray, tree sap and overspray pose threats to your vehicle's paintwork.
+Every day, contaminants such as bird-droppings, overspray, tree sap and even dust, pose a threat to your vehicle's paintwork.
 All of these threats are best dealt with quickly.
-Bird droppings contain acid which left on your paint even for a couple of days can begin to corrode the clear coat and leave a permenant stain that would require paint correction or wet-sanding to fix.
+Bird droppings contain acid which left on your paint, even for a couple of days, can begin to corrode the clear coat and leave a permanent stain that would either require paint correction or in the worst case, a new paint job, to fix.

 Washing your car is important but there is risk to your car's paint if it's done incorrectly.
 The main risk to the paint is from introducing fine scratches by using incorrect wash method.
 Prevention is better than cure so please read below to learn about the Two-Bucket Wash Method, the best method to avoid wash scratches on your car.

 Here is what you'll need.
 Firstly, two buckets.
 The first, your shampoo bucket, is filled with some water and a car shampoo solution mixed according to the manufacturers instructions and the second, your rinse bucket, is filled with only water.
 You'll also need a quality wash mitt.
 For the shampoo it's not too important which product you go for, as long as it was designed to be car shampoo and not dishwashing detergent as this strips any wax or polish.
 For the wash mitt we recommend a microfibre product that are readily available at most major hardware/auto stores.
 Don't use a sponge as they trap dirt on the outer layer which can scratch your paint.